JAremko/alpine-vim/README.md

   - **I managed to strip down the image from around 300MB to almost 100MB.
 Hopefully without breaking things.
 Leave a comment if you found a bug or if you have a suggestion.**

 ###### **Upcoming features:**
- - optional TypeScript and Scala integration.
+ - Optional TypeScript and Scala integration.
  - Stuff to help with TDD*(File watchers, build helpers)*.
  - Better aliases.
  - Tmux based manager *(docker in docker wrapper)*.